 Each experienced mold maker has his or her own technique for vulcanization molds, and if a technique produces good results, there is no reason to change it.
 The following suggestions, however, may prove useful:

 Optimum results are achieved at a vulcanization temperature of 307°F (152°C).
-Calculate vulcanization time as follows: 7.5 minutes for every thickness (1/8 inch or 3.2 mm) of mold rubber, with a minimum time of 30 minutes and a maximum time of 75 minutes.
+Calculate vulcanization time asfollows: 7.5 minutes for every thickness (1/8 inch or 3.2 mm) of mold rubber, with a minimum time of 30 minutes.